The journey from 2 pizzas to 1.1 billion USD

 Laszlo Hanyecz, a programmer in Florida, USA, in 2010 used 10,000 Bitcoins to exchange for two pizzas from Papa John's.
 Photo: BTC

 The event also boosted awareness of cryptocurrencies.
-The media began to cover it extensively, from major newspapers to online forums, making the public more interested in the potential of Bitcoin.
+The media began to cover it widely, from major newspapers to online forums, making the public more interested in the potential of Bitcoin.
 Major companies such as Binance and Coinbase held events to celebrate Bitcoin Pizza Day, making it a tradition in the digital currency community.

 Furthermore, Hanyecz's transaction demonstrated that Bitcoin is not only an investment asset but also a means of payment, paving the way for innovations like the Lightning Network – a solution that makes Bitcoin transactions faster and cheaper.

 In Vietnam, Bitcoin Pizza Day also has a special meaning.
-Although cryptocurrencies are not officially recognized, Vietnam is one of the countries with a high rate of digital currency adoption, according to a report by Chainalysis.
+Although cryptocurrencies are not yet officially recognized, Vietnam is one of the countries with a high rate of digital currency adoption, according to a report by Chainalysis.

 Many cafes and stores in Ho Chi Minh City and Hanoi have started accepting Bitcoin and other cryptocurrencies as a form of payment since the 2010s.
 Domestic blockchain projects, such as Axie Infinity, have put Vietnam on the global digital currency map, with millions of players and billions of dollars worth of transactions.
 Recently, SSI has also had projects in this field.